-To date, Maryland has yet to pass legislature enacting a telehealth/telemedicine policy — however, the State of Maryland defines telehealth as “the use of telecommunications and information technologies for the exchange of information from one site to another, for the provision of health care to an individual from a provider through hardwire or internet connection”.
-Telemedicine denotes the delivery of health care services by means of “interactive audio, video, or other telecommunications/electronic technology”.
+To date, Maryland has yet to pass legislation enacting a telehealth/telemedicine policy — however, the State of Maryland defines telehealth as “the use of telecommunications and information technologies for the exchange of information from one site to another, for the provision of health care to an individual from a provider through hardware or internet connection”.
+Telemedicine denotes the delivery of healthcare services by means of “interactive audio, video, or other telecommunications/electronic technology”.

 In 2012, Maryland legislature enacted parity laws, requiring Maryland Medicaid, state health employee plans, and private payers alike, to recognize and reimburse telemedicine services at the same rates as the equivalent health care service provided in-person.

 All health care practitioners providing telemedicine services are required to first establish a physician-patient relationship with a patient, prior to providing a diagnosis or treatment — however, telemedicine may be used to satisfy this requirement, as well as the requirement for an in-person examination.